hakui27/hakui27.github.io/README.md

 ***What to do:***
 1. Open your repository then tap "Add File" and "Create new file".
 2. Rename the file to "_config.yml".
-3. After that, choose a template from github pages. (https://github.com/pages-themes)
+3. After that, choose a template from [GitHub Pages](https://github.com/pages-themes).
 4. In the "Edit file", type "theme: jekyll-theme-name of theme". (*theme: jekyll-theme-merlot*)
 5. Then commit change at the very bottom to finish making the theme.